 2. Go Stand-up Paddleboarding or Kayaking

 If kitesurfing is too aggressive for your taste, you might prefer to rent a stand-up paddleboard (“SUPing”) or kayaking.
 Both activities are great for even inexperienced beginners and neither requires a lesson to try.
-Hood River SUP and Kayak is located right on the river and offers hourly or daily rentals as well as scenic guided tours!
+Gorge Paddling Center is located right on the river and offers hourly or daily rentals as well as scenic guided tours!

 It’s a great way to get some exercise and enjoy a lovely view of the gorge from a new vantage point!